 They’re afraid of what comes with success—impact on others, becoming a professional, doing consistent work.

 They have not learned how to learn.
-They think reviewing outlines and lectures is the way to go (a common mistake) when what’s more likely is that they’ll forget 99% of what you consume.
+They think solely reviewing outlines and lectures is the way to go (a common mistake) when what’s more likely is that they’ll forget 99% of what they consume.
 They may spend a lot of time, effort, and money—but not on things that move the needle.
 They brute force their way through multiple exams.
 “One of these days, I’ll pass.”
 Rather, fate is something you grab and alter for yourself.